Why should I Clean my Ears?

 In case the earwax has hardened and feels uncomfortable, you can try specialised products such as the following:

-- This is a hypertonic seawater solution, which has been sterilized and carefully filtered.
+Adult AudiSpray - This is a hypertonic seawater solution, which has been sterilised and carefully filtered.
 The spray works by gradually thinning and dissolving ear wax.
-For more details read our blog post "How to Combat Excess Ear Wax using AudiSpray
+For more details read our blog post "How to Combat Excess Ear Wax using AudiSpray".

-- Those who suffer from excessive ear wax are more likely toexperience an ear infection.
+Eargene Skin Relief - Those who suffer from excessive ear wax are more likely to experience an ear infection.
 Ear infections are common and typically clear up on their own after a few days.
 To relieve pain and itching, you could try Eargene.
 It softens stress cracks and helps rebuild the keratin coating of the skin in the ear canal.
 If however, symptoms do persist then you should always consult a medical professional.

 Earwax and hearing aids